-An Integrated Model of Academic Self-Concept Development:

-Academic Self-Concept, Grades, Test Scores, and Tracking Over Six Years
+An Integrated Model of Academic Self-Concept Development: Academic Self-Concept, Grades, Test Scores, and Tracking Over 6 Years

-Self-concept and related self-beliefs are key constructs in developmental and educational psychology.
-For many developmental researchers, and in many early childhood programs (e.g., Fantuzzo et al., 1996), self-concept has been a "cornerstone of both social and emotional development" (Kagan, Moore, & Bredekamp, 1995, p.
+Self-concept and related self-beliefs are key constructs in develop- mental and educational psychology.
+For many developmental re- searchers, and in many early childhood programs (e.g., Fantuzzo et al., 1996), self-concept has been a "cornerstone of both social and emotional development" (Kagan, Moore, & Bredekamp, 1995, p.
 18; also see Davis-Kean & Sandler, 2001; Marsh, Ellis, & Craven, 2002).
-Academic self-concept (ASC) is also widely accepted as a critical psychological construct that leads to success in educational settings (Chen, Yeh, Hwang & Lin, 2013; Marsh & Craven, 2006; Marsh & Yeung, 1997), in social and emotional situations (Harter, 2012; Marsh, Parada, Craven, & Finger, 2004), and in daily life more generally (Eccles, 2009; Elliot & Dweck, 2005).
-Before outlining the integrated model, we begin with a brief overview of the contributory theories: three of the most important theoretical models in ASC research:
+Academic self-concept (ASC) is also widely accepted as a critical psychological construct that leads to success in educational settings (Chen, Yeh, Hwang, & Lin, 2013; Marsh & Craven, 2006; Marsh & Yeung, 1997), in social and emotional situations (Harter, 2012; Marsh, Parada, Craven, & Finger, 2004, Pekrun, 2006), and in daily life more generally (Eccles, 2009; Elliot & Dweck, 2005).

+Before outlining the integrated model, we begin with a brief overview of the contributory theories, three of the most important theoretical models in ASC research, which are as follows:

-- The internal/external frame of reference (I/E) model relates math and verbal achievement to corresponding measures of ASC; - The reciprocal effects model (REM) of relations between academic achievement and ASC over time; and - The big-fish-little-pond effect (BFLPE): the negative effect of school-average achievement on ASC.
+- The internal/external frame of reference (I/E) model relates math and verbal achievement to corresponding measures of ASC; - the reciprocal effects model (REM) of relations between academic achievement and ASC over time; and - the big-fish-little-pond effect (BFLPE), that is the negative effect of school-average achievement on ASC.

-While there is much support for each of these theoretical models considered separately, apparently no study has considered all three models within a unified theoretical framework, a single statistical model incorporating parameter estimates to test all three models simultaneously, using a database suitable for testing all three within a single integrated model.
+Although there is much support for each of these theoretical models considered separately, to our knowledge no study has considered all three models within a unified theoretical framework and a single statistical model incorporating parameter estimates to test all three models simultaneously, using a database suitable for testing all three within a single integrated model.

-Historically, our understanding of ASC has been limited by the piecemeal approaches that are endemic when separate theories are considered each in isolation.
+Historically, the understanding of ASC has been limited by the piecemeal approaches that are endemic when separate theories are considered each in isolation.
 Thus, for example, the main focus of the I/E model is the juxtaposition of math and verbal constructs; however, this focus on domain specificity is largely ignored in the other two models, which typically are tested within a single academic domain.
 Likewise, the focus of the reciprocal effects model is on longitudinal relations of ASC and achievement over time, but this longitudinal perspective is largely ignored by the other two models, which typically are tested using cross-sectional data.
-The critical feature of the BFLPE is its multilevel model of contextual effects (the effects of school-average achievement on self-concept), but this multilevel perspective is largely ignored by the other two models, which typically are tested with single-level models.
-Importantly, this integration of ASC theories (hereafter referred to as the Integrated ASC Model) results in a number of new predictions (see Supplemental Materials Section 7 for new predictions that could not be derived from the individual components of the Integrated ASC Model, considered separately).
-To this integration of models we add a developmental perspective, in which we evaluate support for the consistency of effects (which we subsequently refer to as developmental equilibrium) across the potentially turbulent first five years of secondary school potentially turbulent period of early-to-middle adolescence that involves so many biological and psychological changes (e.g., Eccles, 2009; Eccles, Midgely & Wigfield, 1993; Harter, 2012: Steinberg, 2008).
+The critical feature of the BFLPE model is its multilevel consideration of contextual effects (the effects of school-average achievement on self-concept), but this multilevel perspective is largely ignored by the other two models, which typically are tested with single-level models.
+Importantly, this integration of ASC theories (hereafter referred to as the integrated ASC model) results in a number of new predictions (see the online Supplemental Materials, Section 7, for new predictions that could not be derived from the individual components of the integrated ASC model when considered separately).
+To this integration of models we add a developmental perspective, in which we evaluate support for the consistency of effects (which we subsequently refer to as developmental equilibrium) across the potentially turbulent, a period of early to middle adolescence (first 5 years of secondary school) that involves so many biological and psychological changes (e.g., Eccles, 2009; Eccles et al., 1993; Harter, 2012: Steinberg, 2008).

-We also note that the Integrated ASC Model, and empirical tests of the model, are important because each of the three separate theories leaves open the question as to whether the effects hypothesized in one model are independent of the effects hypothesized in the other two.
-Only the Integrated ASC Model (and tests of this model), allows us to examine the robustness of the effects considering all predicted effects combined,
+We also note that the integrated ASC model, and empirical tests of the model, are important because each of the three separate theories leaves open the question as to whether the effects hypothesized in one model are independent of the effects hypothesized in the other two.
+Only the integrated ASC model (and tests of this model) allows us to examine the robustness of the effects considering all predicted effects combined.